labwc/labwc/README.md

 ### 5.1 Gaming

-It is suggested to use a nested [gamescope] instance for gaming until labwc implements proper cursor confinement.
+Cursor confinement is supported from version `0.6.2`.
+If using older versions, use a nested [gamescope] instance for gaming.
 It can be added to steam via game launch option: `gamescope -f -- %command%`.

 ## 6. Integration